 Looks like a delicious glass of ice cold frogs eggs – but it’s not.
 Chan (Hyptis suaveolens) is the seeds of plant in the mint family (Lamiaceae) that is related to familiar kitchen herbs like basil, rosemary , marjoram, thyme and lavender.
 Dry seeds are soaked in water until they hydrate forming a slimy gelatinous coating with an elusive flavor reminiscent of mint iced tea.

-It’s getting harder to find and since it’s not hard to grow and the plant is common I can only speculate why one doesn’t see chan nearly as often anymore…
+Chan is getting hard to find.
+Since it’s not hard to grow and the plant is common I can only speculate why one doesn’t see chan nearly as often anymore…

 - It looks like FROG EGGS!